jcheger/arduino-frskyd/README.md

 # documentation
 Documentation was removed out of the repository.
 It is available on: https://www.ordinoscope.net/static/arduino-frskyd/docs/html/

-You can build it this way
+You can also build it this way (must install doxygen obviously)

 ````sh
  cd src